Provider Manifests

 from | string | Set to discovery to populate the value from post-connect discovery metadata. |

-Authentication Provider Metadata
+Identity Provider Metadata

 | Field | Type | Purpose |